 Would you know the first step to begin?
 For one, you can bring to mind that person or situation and forgive them.
 Say it out loud.
 “I forgive so and so for…” A one time thing or a process, you may find that saying this again is noteworthy.
 Compare it to pouring clean water into a dirty glass until it is pure.
 I know you can do this!
 I’m here to support you along the way.

 Thank you for reading,

-If you’re a mom, one way that you could cross that bridge, it to join a wonderful group of women, to empower their lives and their families.
+If you’re a mom and you would like help to cross that bridge, is to join a wonderful group of women, to empower their lives and their families.
 Click the link below for more information: